 - Organizer(s) is responsible for finding replacement(s) for speakers/contributors not being able to attend

-- Organizer(s) is responsible for ensuring that speakers/contributors are aware that all session participants (organizer(s)/speakers/contributors) must register for the conference by August 31 (confirmation of participation), and that there are no financial resources to support policy sessions and panels.
+- Organizer(s) are responsible for ensuring that speakers/contributors are aware that all session participants (organizer(s)/speakers/contributors) must register for the conference by September 8 (confirmation of participation), and that there are no financial resources to support policy sessions and panels.

 Note: Policy Session / Panel proposals should be submitted as “Papers” in the submission platform.
 That is, within the platform, click on “Submit a paper” in the section “Papers” for session and panel proposals.